Advancing Compositional Awareness in CLIP with Efficient Fine-Tuning: Experimental details and discussions

 \subsection{Other methods do not generalize}

-From the results associated with \scplus and \sugar, one sees that other compositionality enhancing methods like \tsvlcr, DAC etc., perform relatively well on \sugar but do not generalize to \scplus.
+From the results on \scplus and \sugar, one sees that other compositionality enhancing methods like \tsvlcr, DAC, etc., perform relatively well on \sugar but fail to generalize to \scplus.
 We believe this is due to the way these methods operate.
+Specifically, most of these methods create hard-negatives aimed at certain attributes such as color, position, or size (for example, modifying P1: "a woman plays a black guitar" to N: "a woman plays a green guitar").
+This aligns closely with what benchmarks like ARO, and \sugar evaluate (with \sugar generating more fluent and sensical negatives).

+While such approaches can indeed improve performance on lexical understanding, they fail to capture word replacements that are not in the dictionary and fall outside of a predefined structure.
+More importantly, we believe these changes do not foster a deeper, more nuanced understanding of compositionality within the model.
+True compositional reasoning requires distinguishing between examples that differ not only lexically but also syntactically and semantically, for instance, recognizing that N2: “a woman plays a plastic guitar” is negative, whereas P2: “a guitar is being played by a woman” is positive.
+These cases involve more complex syntactic and semantic variations and move beyond lexical differences.

-Specifically, most of these methods create hard-negatives aimed at certain attributes like color, position, etc, which is exactly what benchmarks like ARO, and \sugar ( ARO addresses the same task, but \sugar generates more fluent and sensical negatives) test for.
-For \scplus, in addition to the evaluation in \sugar, an additional lexically different query text is introduced and since these methods do not account for general compositional/structural variations in their hard-negative, they fall short on \scplus.
-On the other hand, the random word swapping in \ours makes our method focus not on the specific attributes but the general composition of different words in the query text.
+For \scplus, in addition to the evaluation in \sugar, an additional lexically different text is introduced, and since these methods do not account for general compositional/structural variations in their hard-negative, they fall short on \scplus.
+On the other hand, the random word swapping in \ours makes our method focus not on the specific attributes but the general composition of different words in the text.
 This makes our method generalize better and work equally well for both \scplus and \sugar.